bhisaac/5eFP/5eFP-SRD.md

 ### Unarmored Defense

-While not wearing armor or wielding a shield, you add WIS (minimum 0) to your DEX checks used to avoid an attack.
+While not wearing armor or wielding a shield, you add WIS (minimum 0) to your Defense.

 ### Martial Arts